Symmetric group characters as symmetric functions

-Similar results have been obtained for other subgroups of $GL_n$.
-For example, Schur-Weyl duality between orthogonal and symplectic groups and Brauer algebras have been used to compute characters for Brauer algebras \cite{Ram}.
-In addition, Koike and Terada \cite{KT} developed symmetric function expressions for characters of orthogonal and symplectic groups.

 In the early 1990s Martin \cite{Ma1,Ma2,Ma3,Ma4} and Jones \cite{Jo} introduced the {\it partition algebra}, $P_k(n)$.
-Jones showed that if we identify $S_n$ with the permutation matrices in $GL_n$ and act diagonally on $V^{\otimes k}$, then the centralizer algebra we obtain is $P_k(n)$.
+Jones showed that if we identify $S_n$ with the permutation matrices in $GL_n$ and act diagonally on $V^{\otimes k}$, then the centralizer algebra we obtain is isomorphic to $P_k(n)$ when $n\geq 2k$.
 This means that $S_n$ and $P_k(n)$ are Schur-Weyl duals of each other.
-Similar as in the classical case, we also have that $V^{\otimes k}$ decomposes as a $P_k(n) \times S_n$-module as follows